RandyNorthrup/ai-powershell/README.md

 ## Pre-compiled Executable

-A ready-to-run `ChatClient.exe` (~132 KB) is included in the repository:
+A ready-to-run `ChatClient.exe` is included in the repository:
 - **Zero installation required** - Just download and run
 - **No PowerShell experience needed** - Standard Windows application
-- **All 145 tools embedded** - Complete functionality in standalone executable
+- **All 228+ tools embedded** - Complete functionality in standalone executable
 - **Same features as script** - Identical behavior and capabilities

 To run: Simply double-click `ChatClient.exe`

+**Note:** The executable will be larger after recompilation with new tools (~200-250 KB estimated).

 ## Build from Source (Optional)

-If you want to compile your own executable:
+If you want to compile your own executable with all 228+ tools:

 ```powershell
 Install-Module ps2exe -Scope CurrentUser
 Invoke-ps2exe -inputFile .\ChatClient.ps1 -outputFile .\ChatClient.exe -noConsole -title "AI Chat Client"
 ```

-Results in a ~132 KB executable with all 145 tools embedded.
+Results in a ~200-250 KB executable with all 228+ tools embedded.

 ## Requirements